 4 000 000 + 170x / 40 000 000 + 200x = 0,15

 0,15*(40 000 000 + 200x) = 4 000 000 + 170x

 6 000 000 + 30x = 4 000 000 + 170x

 2 000 000 + 30x = 170x

 X = 14 285

 Answer Question 3: 14 285 shoe trees are required to be sold in order to reach a 15% profit margin in 2022.
 Cobbler has 30 000 customers per year, meaning each customer needs to purchase 0.47 shoe trees per year.
 It is reasonable but a student should reflect on that a shoe tree lasts longer than a pair of shoes and that 0.47 could be too high of a number.

 These are a few practical examples of how to break down a business case and to clearly explain the reasoning behind it.
 We would advise you to complete a bunch of cases like this one as a preparation for your real-life case interview.
-Apart from our example, we highly recommend these other sources of expertise in case solving.
+There are tonnes of assets to find apart from ours to find through some light research.
 Have a look and good luck with your case solving!